-Judith Ellery is a Deputy District Judge (Civil).
-She was appointed in 2010 and sits in the Thames Valley area.
-She is also an equity partner at Metcalfes in Bristol and specialises in insurance litigation and employment law.
+Judith Ellery is a Deputy District Judge (Civil) and a Fee-paid Judge of the First-tier Tribunal, Social Entitlement Chamber.
+She was an equity partner specialising in insurance litigation and employment law.

 I do not understand why more solicitors are not applying for judicial roles.
 Maybe it is because they think judges are barristers, but I believe it is also to do with confidence, and this may be even more the case for women.

 For confidence you need preparation.
 There are many ways in which you can prepare.

 I feel that you need to get familiar with the role and court/tribunal processes.
 A few years ago, I did some judicial shadowing, which was very useful to find out if I was suited to and would enjoy a judicial post.
 I saw a wide range of matters and learned how they are dealt with.

 I also went to a talk held by the Association of Women Solicitors (AWS), with speakers from the Judicial Appointments Commission (JAC).
 This was very useful for understanding how to match my skills to the competencies sought.
 You need to find examples to use in the application form, and the interview if you get through to the selection day.
 I had been in the same firm for 20 years, so had not been through an interview for a long time and was quite nervous about the prospect.
 At the AWS event, I talked to people who had applied to be judges and the process seemed achievable.

 The good thing about the qualifying test is you are told what to expect beforehand.
 Family law came up in my Deputy District Judge (Civil) test, and as I did not practice that, the prior notice gave me a chance to look up the area.
 I also found it helpful to study the Civil Procedure Rules, and the past papers on the JAC website.